HKanwal/kapstone/docs/README.md

 # Documentation folders

-The folders and files for this folder are as follows:
+The current folders and files for this folder are as follows:

-Describe ...
+- ProblemStatementAndGoals
+  - Contains problem statement tex file.
+Can be built into a pdf using the provided makefile.
+- Development Plan
+  - Contains development plan tex file.
+Can be built into a pdf using the provided makefile.